-Join Gini von Courter for an in-depth discussion in this video Inserting list controls, part of Forms in Depth with Word 2016.
+Join Gini von Courter for an in-depth discussion in this video Inserting list controls, part of Word 2016: Forms in Depth.

 - Next, we're going to add some list box controls and there are a couple of different types of list box controls.
 First, we have a Combo Box and a Combo Box allows the user either to choose from a list or enter information.
 We then also have a Drop-Down List Content Control, which is only a drop-down list.
 It doesn't allow a user to do anything different.
 In this particular document, we have two different places that we would like to be able to have list boxes.